She is no ordinary woman.

 Claudia said she was in Canada and her mother was outside Harkers Hall when a teacher informed the family that the teen mom did not show up to collect her twin daughters from the infant school they were attending.

-The young mother allegedly ran away, leaving her daughters behind.
+The young mother allegedly ran away, leaving her daughters at the school.
+They were picked up by the Dozovado family.

-She did not contact her foster family or her daughters for some six years.
+Their mother did not contact them for some six years.

-They nonetheless have been doing well academically – so well that they have been placed at St. Jago High School.
-They were given their first choice of school mainly based on their impressive performance in the Primary Exit Profile (PEP).
+They have been doing well academically.
+They were given their first choice of school (St. Jago High) mainly based on their impressive performance in the Primary Exit Profile (PEP).

 Claudia said she cried tears of joy when she heard about the placement.